syncfusion-content/blazor-docs/blazor/datagrid/events.md

 The [BeforeCopyPaste](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_BeforeCopyPaste) event is triggered before pasting the copied cell value for each cell.

-The entire copy or paste action can be cancelled by setting the `Cancel` argument of the `BeforeCopyPaste` event to true.
+> The entire copy or paste action can be prevented by setting the `Cancel` argument of the `BeforeCopyPaste` event to true.

 ```cshtml
 @using Syncfusion.Blazor.Grids